ZSandor-dev/Floyd-Warshall-Algorithm/README.md

 **How to run the code?**

-The project uses Visual Studio Code as IDE and GitHub as source control.
+The project uses Visual Studio Code and GitHub as source control.
 The project documents can be opened from Visual Studio Code from GitHub account https://github.com/ZSandor-dev/Floyd-Warshall-Algorithm.git.

 The folder 'Source code' contains five codes: